minGPT-Style Addition Example #

-This file is a TorchLean-native version of the spirit of Karpathy's minGPT/projects/adder
+This is a TorchLean-native version of the spirit of Karpathy's minGPT/projects/adder

 experiment.
 The original minGPT adder trains a compact GPT to complete digit strings of the form